Valentine’s Day is just around the corner!

 Viva la romance!

 This article was posted on Sunday, January 16th, 2011 at 6:05 pm and is filed under English, Holidays Around the World, Languages, Poems, Poetry, Poets, Red, Red Rose, Robert Burns, Valentine's Day, Valentine's Day Poems.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 3 Responses to “My Luve’s Like a Red, Red Rose by Robert Burns”